Gamla Ullevi / Skisser för sommaren

-"Gamla Ullevi" / "Skisser för sommaren" is double A-side single by the Swedish alternative rock band Kent.
+"Gamla Ullevi" / "Skisser för sommaren" is double A-side single by Swedish alternative rock band Kent.
 It was released on 14 June 2010 as the lead single from their ninth studio album, En plats i solen.

 It is their second double A-side single following "FF" / "VinterNoll2" from 2002.
-Both tracks charted in the top of the Swedish chart, as number one and two respectively.
+Both tracks charted in the top of the Swedish chart, at numbers one and two, respectively.

+Critical reception

+Markus Larsson of Aftonbladet wrote: "'Gamla Ullevi' begins with a synth loop, then African drums kick in with samba intensity.
+Pretty soon, 'Gamla Ullevi' becomes excellent synthpop that bubbles and sparkles.
+The song may be among the most uplifting and danceable the group has ever released.
+The other “a-side”, 'Skisser för sommaren', is more laid-back and mid-tempo and comfortable.
+The handclaps and guitars are tied together by a big sing-along "la-la-la"."